dylanmasschelein/dylanmasschelein/README.md

 Hi there 👋 I'm Dylan
 ❤️‍ Full Stack Web Developer ❤️‍

-🌱 Actively learning Unit Testing (Jest, Cypress) and Go
+🌱 Actively learning GoLang (GO) and Unit Testing (Jest, Cypress)
-📖 Interested in Angular, Rust, Deno, Python, Java
+📖 Interested in Ruby on Rails, Python, Angular, Rust, Deno, Java
 🏗️ Currently building a music guessing app - thanks to my parents for the inspiration! - React Native, TypeScript, Spotify
-📕 Reading "The Heartbeat of Tree" by "Peter Wohlleben"
+📕 Reading "The Heartbeat of Trees" by "Peter Wohlleben"
 🌮 Learning Spanish
 ✈️ Temporarily living in Portugal
 👯 Happy to collaborate on anything and everything!!
 Reach out anytime!